 John Ivison, a columnist for the neo-conservative National Post, described the Liberals’ plan as one that would be expected from a conservative government, while the paper’s editorial mocked the Liberals for having allegedly accepted a view of the world formerly espoused only by the Tories.
 “The real story here is that the government is finally abandoning Liberal delusions that Canada’s role in the world was given power merely by symbolic internationalist rhetoric, unsupported by meaningful strength,” the Post wrote.

 The “meaningful strength” called for by the Post will be funded by the Liberals through the imposition of devastating attacks on the working class.
-In a comment on the policy, the McDonald Laurier Institute pointed out that it did not spell out where the funding would come from to purchase new equipment and increase the size of the army.
+In a comment on the policy, the MacDonald Laurier Institute pointed out that it did not spell out where the funding would come from to purchase new equipment and increase the size of the army.

 The Trudeau government clearly preferred to avoid laying out all of this in detail for fear of provoking popular outrage.
 However, the Liberals have long made clear that they plan to find $6 billion in public spending cuts prior to the next election, a figure which will now increase to cover the military spending hikes.